rhysbeynon/VSCode-Beautify/README.md

 <img src="Features.png" width="75%" alt="VSCode Beautify Feature showcase">

 # VSCode-Beautify
-A MacOS styled VSCode config for native-like visuals and inline title bar build for, and working on, the latest version of vscode.
+A MacOS styled VSCode theme for native-like visuals and inline title bar build for, and working on, the latest version of vscode.
 Feel free to use any theme you want, I recommend Cursor Dark and Atom One Light.

 | Description | Preview |
 |-------------|---------|